Senate Constituency no. 44

 Poland's 44th Senate district is one of 100 Polish Senate districts which elect one member of the Senate using first-past-the-post voting.
-It is currently represented by Kazimierz Ujazdowski of the Civic Platform.
+Incumbent senator is Adam Bodnar (Independent).

 The district was created in 2011 when the Polish Senate moved from multi-member constituencies to single-member constituencies.

 District profile

 The district encompasses four districts of Warsaw: Żoliborz, Białołęka, Bielany and Śródmieście.